 Add the cumin, salt and 2 tablespoons of olive oil.
 Puree until it looks creamy.
 Add 1/4 cup roasted red peppers.
 Puree until well incorporated, about 1 minute.
 Taste and adjust seasonings to your liking.

-3 Transfer and garnish: Transfer the hummus to a bowl.
+Transfer the hummus to a bowl.
 Use the back of a spoon to create swoops and swirls in the hummus.
 Chop the remaining 1/4 cup of roasted red pepper, and sprinkle it over the top of the hummus.
 Drizzle with additional olive oil and a little additional lemon juice.

-4 Serve: Serve the hummus with warm pita bread, pita chips, crackers, or freshly sliced vegetables.
+Serve the hummus with warm pita bread, pita chips, crackers, or freshly sliced vegetables.
 You can also use it as a spread on sandwiches.